 - Happiness in Slavery: Simonides underwent the "awl piercing" in the Bible, for a family slave who loves his family and wishes to remain in their house indefinitely as a "bond slave," and is fiercely loyal to them unto even the most inhumane of torture.
 When Judah returns, he immediately puts his shrewdly-invested fortune at his young master's disposal, the two men become friends, and Judah even goes on to marry his daughter and become his son-in-law.

-- Hero of Another Story: The story happens in the background of the death and resurrection of Jesus Christ, arguably a more important series of events.
+- Hero of Another Story: The story happens in the background of the life, death and resurrection of Jesus Christ, arguably a more important series of events.
 The later half of the novel is slower-paced and more centered around the life and movements of Christ leading up to the Crucifixion and resurrection, but most adaptations leave these parts out.

 - High-HeelFace Turn: Downplayed.
 Iras comes to see Esther later in life, to tell her that she has ultimately grown disillusioned with Messala and murdered him, but can't bring herself to see Judah and leaves before he arrives.
 The family tries to find her, but cannot, and it's implied she drowns herself.